Smejia723/Logs-Analysis/README.md

 -On which days did more than 1% of requests lead to errors?

 #Running the Program
 *these instructions are for if you have the Udacity-provided Virtual machine and Udacity-provided database, hence being a Udacity project*

-    start the VM from gitbash:
+Start the VM from gitbash:
   1. Within the VM, navigate to cd ~/Downloads/FSND-Virtual-Machine/vagrant
   2. Run vagrant up
   3. Run vagrant ssh